Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 By default, HPU training will use 32-bit precision.
 To enable mixed precision, set the ``precision`` flag.

 In addition to the default settings in HMP, users also have the option of overriding these defaults and providing their own BF16 and FP32 operator lists using the ``plugins`` parameter of Trainer class.
-HPU's precision plugin is realised using ``HPUPrecisionPlugin``.
+HPU's precision plugin is realised using :class:`~pytorch_lightning.plugins.precision.hpu.HPUPrecisionPlugin`.
 The ``hmp_params`` parameter with this plugin is used to override the default operator list.
 An example can be found in the subsequent section.

 .. code-block:: python